Search our Site:

 There are 12 points or interconnections between Manitoba Hydro's transmission infrastructure and the electricity grids of other Canadian provinces and the US.
 They provide the capacity for Manitoba to import approximately 850MW and export 2,600MW of power.

-Manitoba Hydro claims that their ability to export surplus power is a major factor in keeping Manitobans' electricity costs at low rates.
+Manitoba Hydro claims ability to export surplus power is a major factor in keeping Manitobans' electricity costs at low rates.

 Natural Gas Purchasing and Distribution